Carlos Slim raises bet on Dutch telecoms group KPN

 KPN shareholders will vote on the fundraising and appointing the new board members on April 10.
 The rights issue is expected to be completed by mid-May, the source said, while the hybrid offering could be done at any time.

-(Additional reporting by Philip Blenkinsop in Brussels, Leila Abboud in Paris, Kylie MacLellan in London and Elinor Comlay in Mexico City; Editing by Mark Potter and Kenneth Barry)
+(Additional reporting by Philip Blenkinsop in Brussels, Leila Abboud in Paris, Kylie MacLellan in London and Elinor Comlay in Mexico City; Editing by Mark Potter)